Does your website design attract visitors, or are they flocking to the competition’s homepage?

 Picking the wrong colors can negatively affect your brand by affecting the feel, flow, and overall legibility of your website.
 Thoughtless color combinations can come across as dated or tacky.
 Pay close attention to your palate, and how the colors interact with each other.

-Web Design Concept #6: Say “No” to Stock Photos
+Website Design Concept #6: Say “No” to Stock Photos

 Studies have shown that most people ignore generic stock photos.
 In fact, stock photos do very little to enhance your website, and can actually harm your business.